Transparent Encapsulating PVDF Front Sheet

 • Trim off excess material that flowed out during manufacturing

-• Frame the finished panel or use of frameless support
+• Frame the finished panel or use frameless support

 6. Finishing Operation